- Split Squat: This is a lower-body exercise that works on mobility, stability and strength.

 - How do I increase my stamina for golf?

-- How much exercise is 18 holes of golf?
+- How far do you walk 9 holes of golf?

-- How many balls a day do the pros hit?
+- How many balls does Tiger hit a day?

 - How many hours a day did Tiger Woods practice?